Ayantaker/SpyderC2/README.md

 	- Added modules for powershell and python browser_history and screenshot
 	- Linux screenshot and windows browser history works right now.

+- 18.09.2021
+	- All the modules (screenshot and browser_history) of python and powershell works
+	- Task now has a ID, Task is no more deleted, instead has a issued flag.
+	- Task output is added to the same task in db, task status is viewable in victim menu using tasks command.
+	- On the stager side if issue in handling commands, traceback is sent back in a GET request

 ## Add these
 - Status of victim whether dead or alive